Breeder Referrals & Rescue Links

 NEVER sells puppies to puppy brokers, pet shops or puppy outlets of any kind.
-Important Note: Many pet stores and puppy outlets tell prospective puppy buyers that their puppies come from reputable breeders, even though the large majority of these places actually get their puppies from puppy mills and commercial breeding facilities.
-The bottom line is: NO reputable breeder will ever sell their puppies to a pet store or puppy outlet, and NO pet store or puppy outlet will ever admit to getting their puppies from a puppy mill.
+Important Note: Many pet stores and puppy outlets tell prospective puppy buyers that their puppies come from responsible breeders, even though the large majority of these places actually get their puppies from puppy mills and commercial breeding facilities.
+The bottom line is: NO responsible breeder will ever sell their puppies to a pet store or puppy outlet, and NO pet store or puppy outlet will ever admit to getting their puppies from a puppy mill.

 Typical Questions a Responsible Breeder Will Ask